seandenigris/XML-Parser/repository/XML-Parser.package/XMLParserException.class/README.md

-A base class for XML exceptions to make catching XML errors easier.
+A base class for XMLParser exceptions that supports line number error info and can be used with on:do: to catch all XMLParser-related errors.